brunaellen/forum-project-springBoot-API-REST/README.md

 #### GET /topics/details/1;

-Endpoints that returns the topics registered given a course name:
+Endpoints that returns the details of a topic given a topic id:

 Usage: